From Baltimore Iron Works to Bethlehem Steel

 Image

-Pouring steel at the Locust Point Bethlehem Steel plant, circa 1970.
+Pouring steel at the Sparrows Point Bethlehem Steel plant, circa 1970.

-Pouring steel at the Locust Point Bethlehem Steel plant, circa 1970.
+Pouring steel at the Sparrows Point Bethlehem Steel plant, circa 1970.
 Courtesy of the Baltimore Museum of Industry.

 Bethlehem Steel at The Point